jordancrawfordnz/spark-voice-usage-alert/README.md

 ## Environment Variables
+### `SPARK_USERNAME`
+This is the email address you use to login with MySpark.

+### `SPARK_PASSWORD`
+This is your Spark password you use to login with MySpark.

 ### `SPARK_MOBILE_NUMBER`
 This is the Spark mobile number to check.
-This number is mentioned in the alert text message and is used as the username for authentication with Spark.
+This number is mentioned in the alert text message.

-### `SPARK_PASSWORD`
-This is your Spark password.

 ### `REDIS_HOST`
 This is the hostname for your Redis server to store details about the last check (to prevent repeated alerts).